Thesis and Dissertation

 - Standards: Generally conform to the standards of leading academic journals in your field.

 - Format: Minimum standards set by the Graduate School.
-See the Thesis and Dissertation Guidebook_2018
+See the Formatting Requirements page.

 - Defense: Called the “B” exam for PhDs or “M” exam for Master’s students.